World Cup 2018: 5 things we learnt from Nigeria 1 Vs 0 Iceland

 Mikel played deeper, Odion Ighalo was dropped and Victor Moses played as a right-wing back.

-Ahmed Musa has always been a loyal servant for the Super Eagles.
+Ahmed Musa has always been a loyal servant of the Super Eagles.
 Either on the pitch or on the bench, Musa has always been ready to do what it takes for national glory.

-Musa has however never been highly rated by Nigerians who are very quick to pick out his flaws.
-While his final balls need massive improvement, Musa’s pace and potency in front of goal make him indispensable in the Super Eagles right now.
+Musa has however never been highly rated by Nigerians who are very quick to point out his flaws.
+While his final balls need massive improvement, Musa’s pace and potency in front of goal makes him indispensable in the Super Eagles right now.

 A brace to continue from where he stopped at 2014 FIFA World Cup in Brazil, Musa is now Nigeria’s highest goalscorer at the World Cup.